Memorization VS Understanding: 10 Things To Know About Each

 It seems you just have to get information into your head instead of actually learning something meaningful.
 Hence, it is usually not recommended as the best approach.

 The retention and retrieval of information in the memory require the information to be firmly embedded within a neural network; which can be done through traditional methods of repetition and connecting new information with old information.
-The process of repetition facilitates the process within the brain.
+This process of repetition facilitates learning in the brain.

 Comprehension solidifies and activates the learning process.